kmclement/Clement--portfolio/finalproject.md

 ![Orchestra Moodboard](https://user-images.githubusercontent.com/89738442/135734427-5c4213f4-93aa-4e31-b3d8-9625a7cb167a.png)

 ## Interviews
 I selected three participants from various backgrounds- a software engineer, an arts manager, and a classical musician- questions about both my story and the visuals that accompany my story.
+The software engineer has experience working with very large datasets and might point out something that somebody from an arts background might miss.
+The arts manager regularly sees the imbalance of repertoire in the orchestra world and could help give pointers about the actual story, since she lives it every day.
+The musician also knows about the imbalance of orchestral repertoire, but instead plays instead of programs it.
+The musician I chose to interview left the classical music world after facing discrimination and now works in the tech industry.
+All three participants have various degrees of interest in the classical music industry and knowledge about its faults.

 **Questions about my story**